Dexter Jackson (linebacker): Professional career

-Tampa Bay Storm

 Jackson was assigned to the Tampa Bay Storm for the 2014 season, and started every game he was active in 2014 and 2015.

-Jacksonville Sharks

 In March 2016, Jackson was assigned to the Jacksonville Sharks.
 Jackson was named Second Team All-Arena at the conclusion of the season.

-Return to Tampa Bay

 In January 2017, Jackson returned to the Storm.
 The Storm folded in December 2017.

-Baltimore Brigade

 On March 22, 2018, Jackson was assigned to the Baltimore Brigade.

 Personal life

 He is the son of bodybuilder Dexter Jackson.